unicode-org/message-format-wg/exploration/number-selection.md

 ### Determining Exact Literal Match

 > [!IMPORTANT]
-> The exact behavior of extact literal match is only defined for non-zero filled
+> The exact behavior of exact literal match is only defined for non-zero-filled
 > integer values.
 > Annotations that use fraction digits or significant digits might work in specific
 > implementation-defined ways.